Academic Affairs Committee (AAC)

 The membership of the AAC is comprised of representatives from the university’s colleges and key academic administrative areas.
 Faculty members are nominated by their respective Dean to the Provost for a committee service term of one year, renewable for a second year.
 Nominated faculty members must be full-time faculty members in the college.
 Faculty may serve for up to two consecutive years.
 After two consecutive years the Dean must nominate a new faculty member.
 A faculty member is able to be re-nominated for service on the committee following a one-year hiatus.

-- Dr. Darby Proctor, Associate Professor & Program Chair of Psychology, School of Psychology (SoP)
+- Dr. Darby Proctor, Associate Professor, School of Psychology

 - Brian Ehrlich, Vice President of Enrollment Management